david-alliet/textadventure/README.md

 }
 ```

 The name defined in ```function_call``` is the name of a publicly available function in your extend object.
 The value of ```function_parameters``` is passed to the function.
-This value can be anything basic javascript data type: numbers, strings, arrays and even JSON objects.
+This value can be anything basic javascript data type: numbers, strings, arrays and even JSON objects; as long as you make sure your callback function properly handles the attribute.

 Each trigger is executed on different moments.
 These are the supported triggers and when they are executed: